-Network complexity plays a very important role during network design.
+Network complexity plays a very important role in network design.
 Every network designer tries to find the simplest design.

-In today network designs decisions are taken based on an estimation of network complexity rather than absolute, solid answer.
+In today's network designs decisions are taken based on an estimation of network complexity rather than an absolute, solid answer.

 If you are designing a network, probably you heard many times a KISS (Keep it simple and stupid) principle.

 We said that during a network design you should follow this principle.
-As you will see in the later in the article ,if you want to have robust network you need some amount of complexity.
+As you will see later in the article if you want to have a robust network you need some amount of complexity.

-Today I throw a new idea which we should use as a principle for the network design.
+Today I throw a new idea that we should use as a principle for the network design.

-“SUCK” it is the abbreviation of “SO UNNECESSARY COMPLEXITY IS KEY”.
+“SUCK” is the abbreviation of “SO UNNECESSARY COMPLEXITY IS KEY”.

 Let me explain:

-In the figure-a in above picture, router in the middle is connected to the edge router.
-Obviously it is not redundant.
-If we want to design resilient network, we add second router ( figure-b) which creates network complexity but provides resiliency through redundancy.
+In figure-a in the above picture, a router in the middle is connected to the edge router.
+Obviously, it is not redundant.
+If we want to design a resilient network, we add a second router ( figure-b) which creates network complexity but provides resiliency through redundancy.

-Assume that we are running flat OSPF network as in the picture a and b, state information is kept exactly identical on every node in the domain.
+Assume that we are running a flat OSPF network as in pictures a and b, state information is kept exactly identical on every node in the domain.

 But there are tradeoffs here.
 In order to reduce the control plane states on those devices, summarization needs to be configured on the ABRs which increases configuration and management complexity.